CZERTAINLY/CZERTAINLY-Appliance-Tools/README.md

 debsums: changed file /etc/czertainly-ansible/roles/czertainly/tasks/main.yml (from czertainly-appliance-tools package)
 ```

-`/etc/czertainly-ansible/vars` is excluded because it is modified by user of the appliance.
+The directory `/etc/czertainly-ansible/vars` is excluded because it is modified by user of the appliance.

 ## Building package